faustiandreams/faustiandreams.github.io/_posts/2022-10-03-parameter-calibration-as.md

 tags: market_making paper_explained
 mathjax: true
 excerpt: Calibration procedure for $\Lambda$ and $k$ in the AS model
+description: Practical guide to parameter estimation in the Avellaneda-Stoikov market making model.
+Learn how to calibrate order arrival intensities using historical data, estimate the parameters A and k, and implement the calibration procedure for optimal market making strategies.
 title: "Parameter calibration in Avellaneda-Stoikov"
 ---

 The Avellaneda-Stoikov (AS for short) model for market making is a classical example of how to approach market making as a stochastic control problem.
+Unlike information-based models such as the [Glosten Milgrom model]({{ site.baseurl }}{% link _posts/2022-08-23-glosten-milgrom-model.md %}) or the [Kyle model]({{ site.baseurl }}{% link _posts/2022-09-10-kyle-model.md %}), which focus on strategic behavior and adverse selection, the AS model takes an optimal control approach to determine bid-ask spreads.
 We will assume familiarity with the framework and focus on estimating the parameters discussed in section "2.5" of {% cite avellaneda_stoikov_mm_model %}.

 In AS it is assumed that execution of limit orders follows a Poisson distribution with intensities $\lambda^a$ for the ask side and $\lambda^b$ for the bid side.
 Since orders further away from the best quotes have a lower chance of being executed the intensities are a function of the depth of the limit order.
 More formally, if $P^a$ is the ask price of the order and $m$ is the mid-price, we set $\delta^a=P^a-m$ and reformulate the previous sentence saying that $\lambda^a$ depends on $\delta^a$, i.e. $\lambda^a=\lambda^a(\delta^a)$.
 Similarly for the bid side.
 We are interested in estimating the intensities from the data.